Create SCCM Device Collection Based on Installed Software Products & Inventoried Files

 SCCM device collection based on Software File Name & Path

-The below WQL query will include all devices in SCCM collection where McsClient.exe file is present in “C:\Program files (x86)\sophos\Management Communication System\Endpoint” folder.
+The below WQL query will include all devices in the SCCM collection where McsClient.exe file is present in “C:\Program files (x86)\sophos\Management Communication System\Endpoint” folder.

-Attributes to select from Query Designer
+Attributes to select from the Query Designer

-Attribute Class : Software File
+Attribute Class: Software File

-Attribute Name : File Name & File Path
+Attribute Name: File Name & File Path

 SCCM Collection Query / WQL Query